dennisschroeder/khome/README.md

 # Khome

 Khome is a smart home automation library for **Home Assistant**, written in Kotlin.
 It enables you to write your own **Home Assistant** automation applications, that can observe state changes, listen to events and much more.
 Khome was written with safeness in mind.
 That means we wrote Khome with a fail first approach.
-See more about this in the ["Safety's first Section"](https://github.com/dennisschroeder/khome/wiki/Safety's-first-Section) (coming soon).
+See more about this in the ["Safety's first Section"](https://github.com/dennisschroeder/khome/wiki/Safety's-first).

 Simple Example:
 ```kotlin